Mind-blowing images of space from the Cassini orbiter

 <br></br>

-Cassini's finale plunge into Saturn's atmosphere is a truly spectacular end for one of the most scientifically rich voyages yet undertaken in our solar system, according to NASA.
+Cassini's final plunge into Saturn's atmosphere is a truly spectacular end for one of the most scientifically rich voyages yet undertaken in our solar system, according to NASA.

 NASA/JPL